sarsw/tddExercise/README.md

 An order processing application is needed for a large company.
-In the past, this company used a fairly random mixture of manual and ad-hoc automated business practices to handle orders; they now want to put all these various ways of hanadling orders together into one whole: your application.
+In the past, this company used a fairly random mixture of manual and ad-hoc automated business practices to handle orders; they now want to put all these various ways of handling orders together into one whole: your application.
 After a full day of workshops you have gathered the following set of rules which need to be managed by the new system.

 • If the payment is for a physical product, generate a packing slip for shipping.